 Lorin from the Chassenay d’Arce Society, and we enjoyed this

+opportunity to sample the winemaker’s craft.
 The region and city of Troyes are blessed with an exemplary and

 extraordinary built heritage, as we were able to see for ourselves